ZX-80/Channel-F-Images/README.md

 # Packet Overview

 Packets serve as hardware descriptors, providing information on what hardware the game expects to be present.
-Some packets are special, as they provides the data that is (or would be) present in the on-board ROM / NVRAM. **Note:** Packets are always zero-padded to be 16-byte aligned.
+Some packets are special, as they provides the data that is (or would be) present in the on-board ROM / NVRAM.
+Packets are always zero-padded to be 16-byte aligned.

 # Packet Header

 The packet header contains basic information on how the expected hardware is accessed.
-Note that

 <div align = "center">
   <img width="512" src="https://user-images.githubusercontent.com/44975876/172023103-309797bd-a0e2-4caa-ae79-497148057ab7.png">